CJchanghwan/speaker_recognition_framework/README.md

 # Inference

 The following is a usage of performing performance evaluation of EER and min-dcf.
-In the case of --snorm, AS-Norm is performed.
+In the case of `--snorm`, AS-Norm is performed.

 ```bash
 !CUDA_VISIBLE_DEVICES=0 python trainECAPAModel.py \